Navigate / search

 What marriage has to teach us about life.

 Marriage has been under pressure.
 I hear a lot of stories about why some people don’t need the government or church involved in their relationships.
 Comments range from: “I’m spiritual, but not religious” to “I don’t need anyone or anything to show how committed I am.”
 It’s also no surprise that the overall rate of divorce is quite high.
-A good amount of people prefer open relationships, cohabitation, etc. I hear some arguments that monogamy isn’t biological.
+A significant amount of people prefer open relationships, cohabitation, etc. I even hear some arguments that monogamy isn’t biological.
 Read more!

 Character Over Skills